Pest Managers Feature in Womans Health SA

-As their name suggests, brown button spiders are brown. their legs are striped in alternating patterns of brown and cream.
+As their name suggests, brown button spiders are brown in color.
+Their legs are striped in alternating patterns of brown and cream.
 The abdomens of brown button spiders can either be cream or brown.
 Brown button spiders pose very little threat to humans even when occupying the same space.

-If they feel attacked, they are more likely to flee somewhere safe and become aggressive.
+If they feel attacked, they are more likely to leave than become aggressive.
 Typically, they only bite people when picked up or placed on the surface of a person’s skin.
-For brown button spiders pest control Cape Town residents should clean the crevices of their homes regularly.
+For brown button spider’s residents should clean the crevices of their homes regularly.

 There is a neurotoxin present in their venom which can cause mildly severe pain when bitten by one.
-The symptoms of a bite are similar to that of a black button spider and hospitalisation may still be necessary (more so in the case of kids).
-However, their venom does not match the lethality of a black button spider bite.
+The symptoms of a bite are similar to that of a black button spider and hospitalization may still be necessary (more so in the case of kids).
+However, their venom does not match the severity of a black button spider bite.

-Similar to the sac spider, violin spiders are free-living and thus do not need to build web structures.
-With regards to pest control Cape Town residents do not have to worry too much about these spiders since they are typically only found 100 km outside of the city.
+Similar to the sac spider, violin spiders are free-living and do not need to build web structures.
+In general people do not have to worry too much about these spiders.
+This is because they are generally found 100 km outside of the city.
 Violin spiders are common elsewhere in South Africa.

 They are typically non-confrontational when encountering larger animals, including humans.
-When interacted with by humans, violin spiders tend to flee to safer spaces.
-Much like most spiders, they will only bite people if physically interacted with (e.g., picked up).
+When humans approach violin spiders, they tend to flee to safer spaces.
+Much like most spiders, they will only bite people if they are physically agitated (e.g., picked up).

-Necrosis refers to body tissue death.
+Necrosis refers to the death of body tissues.
 This non-reversible condition can lead to the development of gangrene.
-This means that particularly bad violin spider bites can lead to the loss of large parts of tissue, including fingers and toes.
+This means that particularly serious violin spider bites can lead to the loss of large parts of tissue, including fingers and toes.

-A safe home is a happy home and anybody can see the sense in protecting their properties from the outside elements.
-If you are experiencing trouble with critters, diggers, and crawlers, you can reach out to us here and Pest Managers for excellent pest control Cape Town services and advice.
+A safe home is a happy home, and anybody can see the sense in protecting their properties from the outside elements.
+If you are experiencing trouble with critters, diggers, and crawlers, you can reach out to us here and Pest Managers for excellent pest control services and advice.

-Our highly specialised team can deal with any type of pest control issue you are dealing with.
-We can rid your property of insects, rodents, birds, and lice to only name a few.
+Our highly specialized team can deal with any type of pest control issue you are dealing with.
+We can rid your property of insects, rodents, birds, and lice just to name a few.
 We also offer disinfection services for the removal of pathogenic agents from work and living spaces.